Market Flow Tools 101Price Action Screener 101: Your Complete Guide to Finding Trading Setups

 Moderate Anomaly — Elevated conviction

 Moderate Anomaly volume is the most common signal for quality setups.
-It means volume is significantly above average — enough to indicate real buying interest, but not so extreme that it is likely to be a one-day spike.
+It means volume is significantly above average — enough to indicate real buying interest, but not so extreme that it is likely a one-day spike.
 Many sustained ASX trends begin with a Moderate Anomaly volume day as institutions begin building a position.

 Normal Volume — Move along